 Goal: To support the revitalization of First Nations’ stewardship of ecology, culture, and protected areas.

-- Strengthen First Nations’ development of Indigenous-led stewardship, Guardian Watchman efforts, and regional stewardship initiatives.
+- Strengthen First Nations’ development of Indigenous-led stewardship, Guardian Watchmen efforts, and regional stewardship initiatives.

 - In collaboration with First Nations and funders, develop a long-term plan for the intergenerational sustainability of the endowment fund.

 - Explore new opportunities in support of First Nations’ efforts to secure diversified, self-determined, and sustainable sources of revenue to build resilient Indigenous-led stewardship which may include increasing endowed funds in the Foundation.

 Goal: To partner with First Nations to proactively facilitate the sharing of knowledge, lessons learned, strategies, and outcomes.

 - Collaborate with First Nations to document how stewardship and economic development projects were planned and implemented, how resilient First Nations are becoming increasingly self-determining, and advice for other Indigenous Peoples based on lessons learned.

 - Demonstrate how Coast Funds’ project investments are strengthening well-being on local and regional scales by analysing and publishing environmental, social, economic, and cultural outcomes.

 - Proactively share project stories and well-being outcomes to facilitate peer mentoring and knowledge sharing, and to empower First Nations.